Flank/flank-dashboard/metrics/web/docs/features/instant_config/01_instant_config_design.md

 ### Domain layer

-The domain layer should provide an interface for the `FirebaseInstantConfigRepository` we need to interact with the `Firestore API`.
+The domain layer should provide an interface for the `FirestoreInstantConfigRepository` we need to interact with the `Firestore database`.
 Also, the layer provides all the use cases required to interact with the repository, and entities required for the `Instant Config` feature.
 Thus, the following list of classes should be implemented to fit the feature requirements:

 - Implement the `InstantConfigRepository` interface with appropriate methods.
 - Add the `InstantConfig` entity with fields that come from a remote API.